Citadelle Laferrière: History

 The Citadelle was commissioned in 1805 by Henri Christophe and completed in 1820.
-The fortress was built as part of a system of fortifications designed to thwart potential foreign incursions; notably the French (Haiti was under French domination, the Haitians defeated them and built the fortress to prevent them seizing the country again; it turned out to be unnecessary, for Napoleon, occupied with his European campaigns, never tried to regain the country).
+The fortress was built as part of a system of fortifications designed to thwart potential foreign invaders, especially from France.
+Haiti had been under French rule until 1803, when the Haitians defeated the French.
+The fortress proved needless, for Napoleon, occupied with his European campaigns, never tried to regain Haiti.

 During the stronghold's conceptual phase, Christophe was a general in the Haitian army and chief administrator of the country's northern regions.
-The ensuing power struggle he had with his rival and fellow revolutionary Alexandre Pétion would result in his self-declaration as king of Northern Haiti in 1811.
+In 1811, after a power struggle with rival and fellow revolutionary Alexandre Pétion, Christophe declared himself king of Northern Haiti.

-The Citadelle, which cost up to 20,000 lives to construct, was built several kilometres inland atop the 900 m Bonnet à l'Eveque mountain, as a means of providing the optimal military vantage point.
-Contrary to post-independence propaganda against Haiti, slavery was not used in its construction and laborers were generally paid.
-The location enabled Haitian forces to strategically keep watch over a vast distance, from the nearby valleys to the coastline.
+The Citadelle, which cost up to 20,000 lives to construct, was built several kilometres inland atop the 900 m Bonnet à l'Eveque mountain, to provide an optimal vantage point.
+The location enabled Haitian forces to keep watch over a vast distance, from the nearby valleys to the coastline.
 Cap-Haïtien and the adjoining Atlantic Ocean are visible from the roof of the fortress.
-It is the largest fortress in Haiti and one of the largest in the New World; it continues to serve as a symbol of Haitian independence.
+It is the largest fortress in Haiti and one of the largest in the New World.
+It continues to serve as a symbol of Haitian independence.

-The Haitians outfitted the fortress with 365 cannons of varying size, assembled from the abandoned munitions left behind by the European forces that formerly occupied the island.
+The Haitians outfitted the fortress with 365 cannons of varying size, assembled from munitions left behind by European forces that formerly occupied the island.
 The enormous stockpiles of cannonballs still sit in pyramidal stacks at the base of the fortress walls.
-Since its construction, the fortress has withstood numerous earthquakes, though a French attack never came and it was eventually abandoned.
+Since its construction, the fortress has withstood numerous earthquakes, though a French attack never came.
+The fortress was eventually abandoned.